FGasper/p5-Wasm-Wasmer/README.md

 We mostly follow the relationships from
 [Wasmer’s C API](https://docs.rs/wasmer-c-api):

-- [Wasm::Wasmer::Store](https://metacpan.org/pod/Wasm%3A%3AWasmer%3A%3AStore) manages Wasmer’s global state, including storage of any imports & exports.
+- [Wasm::Wasmer::Store](https://metacpan.org/pod/Wasm%3A%3AWasmer%3A%3AStore) manages Wasmer’s state, including
+storage of any imports & exports.
 It contains compiler & engine configuration as well.
 This object can be auto-created by default or manually instantiated.